Lerato-Moyo/Unsupervised-Learrning/README.md

 # Unsupervised Learrning
-Unsupervised learning of Wholesale customers
+Unsupervised learning of Wholesale customers using jupyter notebook and anaconda.